PiSugar/pisugar-doc/docs/product-wiki/battery/pisugar2/pisugar-2.md

 ## Extensible

-PiSugar2 has some solder pads for developers to debug or add other functions.
+PiSugar2 has solder pads for developers to debug or add other functions.

 - I2C pads: SDA and SCL, bridge to pi0's i2c-1
 - 5V Input (Qi): for 5V wireless charging or solar charging